barrowsys/txrx/README.md

-the interesting stuff is in transmitframe and recieveframe,, all three NanoNet.h files are hardlinked on my system
+the subdirectories are arduino projects. the NanoNet.h files in them are hardlinked to the top directory's version. run ./update_links.sh to re-link them all.

-dont expect anything to stay the same ever im just fuckin around
+dont expect anything to stay the same or even work at all im just fuckin around

 https://youtu.be/D0HsFuK1VK4